 Q: Why does my drill come out sounding like trap?

-A: You probably didn’t write sliding 808s or triplet hats.
-Those two phrases are the difference between trap and drill in Suno.
+A: You probably skipped sliding 808s or triplet hats in the Style box.
+Those two phrases are the line between trap and drill in Suno.
+The regional tag (UK drill, NYC drill) matters too — without it Suno reaches for generic trap.

-Q: Can Suno produce instrumental drill beats for sale?
+Q: Can Suno produce instrumental drill beats I can sell?

 Q: How do I avoid offensive content in drill lyrics?

 A: Use fictional targets only, no real names.
-Specify no slurs, no real names, fictional rival, metaphor punchlines only in the prompt.
+Add no slurs, no real names, fictional rival, metaphor punchlines only to the Lyrics box.
+Suno also filters known artist names, so phrase delivery descriptively rather than naming a specific MC.

-Q: My drill flow doesn’t sound aggressive enough — fix?
+Q: My drill flow does not sound aggressive enough — fix?

 Q: UK vs NYC drill — biggest production difference?

-A: UK is darker, more cinematic, often slower-feeling despite the BPM.
-NYC is more aggressive, denser hat rolls, more sample-flip energy.
-Spec the region explicitly.
+A: UK is darker and more cinematic, and feels slower despite the BPM.
+NYC is more aggressive, with denser hat rolls and more sample-flip energy.
+Spec the region explicitly so Suno commits to one.